The 10 Best Things to Do in Hualien, Taiwan

 1. Taroko Gorge National Park Taroko Tour Zhuilu Old Trail Tour

 The undisputed king of Taiwan’s National Parks, Taroko Gorge is the quintessential must experience destination on Taiwan’s east coast.
-Towering marble valleys?
-Check.
-Thundering waterfalls?
-Check.
-Forest hikes and mountain to mountain suspension bridges?
-Check and check.
-Carved by the Liwu river over millions of years, the spectacular Gorge is the largest marble canyon in the world and boasts a wide variety of trails and landscapes.
-Just a few highlights of the park include the Swallow Grotto, Shakadang trail, the Baiyang Waterfalls, Jhuilu Old Trail (Zhuilu Old Trail), Changguang Temple, the Qingshui Cliffs and the Eternal Spring Shrine.
+Towering marble valleys, thundering waterfalls, forest hikes and mountain to mountain suspension bridges are just a few of the spectacular features of this grand park.
+Carved by the Liwu river over millions of years, the spectacular Gorge is the largest marble canyon in the world and boasts a wide variety of trails, temples and landscapes.
 While it is “possible” to see everything in one day, we highly recommend spending two or three days exploring the gorge to really see it all.

 For further reading on Taroko Gorge National Park, check out: Taroko Gorge National Park: The Jewel of Taiwan